jayllo-c/tp/docs/DeveloperGuide.md

 * Get the `Person` object corresponding to the email in the row;
 * And finally add the `Score` object to the correct `Person` for the correct `Exam`.

+##### Concrete Examples of Validation

+For concrete examples of the validation process, [refer to the manual testing section of the `importExamScores` command](#importing-exam-scores-importexamscores).

 ### **Find feature** : `find`